Memories of famine stalk North Korea amid COVID-induced economic chaos | DW | 27.05.2021

 According to some sources, two bowls of rice a day may even be an overstatement.
 In June 2020, the UN's World Food Programme warned that up to 40% of the population needed humanitarian aid and that the pandemic's deprivations had compounded an already serious malnutrition crisis in the country.

-Lina Yoon said that even in good times, North Korea needs to cover through imports from China.
+Lina Yoon said that even in good times, North Korea needs to cover its requirements with imports from China.

 "When you go to a market in a border town (Chinese border), out of all the daily necessities around 90% are from China.
 But those products are probably not there anymore," she said.